Nitanshu715/Cloud-Development/README.md

 Security is an important component of the practical work in this repository.

-The experiments introduce several fundamental AWS security concepts:
+The experiments introduce several fundamental AWS security and resilience concepts.

 ### Identity and Access Management